Alfie May: Huddersfield Town

 On 22 July 2025, May signed for EFL League One club Huddersfield Town for an undisclosed fee.
 On 2 August 2025, May scored on his Huddersfield Town debut, scoring a penalty in a 3–0 victory over Leyton Orient.

+On 19 June 2026, May returned to Doncaster Rovers on a season-long loan.
+After six years away from Doncaster, May scored on his second debut for the club.